 Instructions

-- Dip cooled donut-tops into glaze and place on wax paper for 10 minutes to set before serving.
+- Dip cooled donuts into glaze and place back on cooling rack.
+Allow donuts to set 10 minutes before serving.
+Enjoy!

 Notes